sudo-tee/changesets.nvim/README.md

   <figcaption>

 Screencast showing how to use changesets.nvim to:
-1. pick a package from your project repo
+1. pick package(s) from your project repo
 2. pick a release type (`patch`, `minor`, or `major`)
 3. pick a file name (trivial)
 4. write your changeset